apiwishboon-spec/planatrium/README.md

 This application is designed with a **180° Fisheye Constraint**.
 The rendering is oriented "Upward" relative to the horizon, making it a drop-in solution for digital dome planetariums.

 ---
-*Created for the Sirindhorn Planetarium Experience.*
+*Created for the Sirindhorn Planetarium.*
 >>>>>>> 56fc17a (Total Movie-Grade Overhaul: Procedural shaders, volumetric sun, cinematic camera jitter, and IMAX post-processing)